KshitizSareen/BlackJack/README.md

 BlackJack.cpp contains all the source code of the project.

-BlackJackCards.h folder contains all the Header files of the project.
+BlackJackCards.h is the header file of the project.